 Despite the plethora of venues to close in recent years, there have been strides made to save London's few remaining queer venues.

 One of the UK's oldest gay pubs, the Royal Vauxhall Tavern was granted a heritage listing in 2015, following a campaign to save it from redevelopment.
-It became the first venue in the UK to be listed for its LGBT+ cultural heritage.
+It became the first venue in the UK to be listed for its LGBTQ+ cultural heritage.

 "That's a first for London and internationally, that planning is being used to insist that a developer provide such a space," Campkin said.